 Located on Ala Moana Boulevard, a main thoroughfare in downtown Honolulu, the U.S. Immigration Station site is currently accessible via car and transit and is in walking distance to areas in downtown Honolulu.
-Honolulu's Department of Transportation buses (lines 8 and 20) stop directly in front of the complex.
-However, current use of the building by the U.S. Department of Homeland Security and the State of Hawai'i Department of Public Health does not allow for general public access (See Map: Access and Circulation-U.S. Immigration Station).
+Honolulu's Department of Transportation Services (lines 8 and 20) stop directly in front of the complex.
+However, current use of the building by the U.S. Department of Homeland Security and the Hawai'i State Department of Health does not allow for general public access (See Map: Access and Circulation-U.S. Immigration Station).